If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 So what tone should you use?

-The best practice is to change the tone over time.
+To be able to write an effective dunning letter, you need to be able to change the tone of your message over time.
 The first series of letters that you send should focus on cooperation and use polite language.
-If the account continues to age while it’s overdue, the tone should shift toward one that’s more straightforward.
+Think of an "I hope this message finds you well" tone.
+If the account continues to age while it’s overdue, the tone should shift toward one that’s more straightforward and fosters a sense of urgency.

 The reality is that when an account reaches 120 days overdue, you’re most likely headed toward not pursuing further business with that customer.
 Thus, those last few letters will most likely only contain information about the account, amount due and original due date.